IsaacTroche1/MPC_ARPO_Project/README.md

 This function is used to perfrom ***continuous-time*** simulations of the MPC algorithm on a ***nonlinear plant***.

 ## [`src/animateTrajectory.py`](src/animateTrajectoryC.py)
 This function is used to generate basic low-fidelity animations of a given trajectory in Vpython.
-LINK HERE

 # `test/` Directory
 This directory contains very roughly constructed scripts used offline to generate and reduce the data shown in REFERENCE HERE.